Trap shooting: Equipment

-Common accessories include wearing a vest or pouch that will hold at least 25–50 cartridges or "shells" for singles and/or doubles events.
-Most ranges and clubs require eye and ear protection.
+Common accessories include wearing a vest or pouch that will hold at least 25–50 cartridges.
+Most ranges and clubs require eye and ear protection due to the extremely loud environment and possible danger of using firearms.

-Shooting glasses may be something as simple as the eyeglasses or sunglasses one presently wears however this is generally considered unsafe as standard eyeglasses and sunglasses are often not shatter proof.
-Specialized shooting glasses typically have interchangeable colored lenses, are adjustable, and designed for high-impact resistance.
+Shooting glasses may be something as simple as the eyeglasses or sunglasses one presently wears.
+However, this is generally considered unsafe as standard eyeglasses and sunglasses are often not shatter proof.
+Specialized shooting glasses typically have interchangeable colored lenses, are adjustable, and are designed for high-impact resistance.
 A spectrum of different colored lenses are offered to compensate for light conditions as well as enhance the color of the target thrown while muting the color of the background.
 Adjustable glasses allow on-range changes for conditions of light, color, etc.

 Hearing protection also comes in a variety of styles.
 Dense foam and electronics are used to reduce sound levels.
 Typical hearing protection is either an "earmuff" (worn over the ear) or an "ear plug" (worn in the ear canal).
 Some shooters use both simultaneously to gain greater noise reduction (NRR).
 There are also "ear plugs" molded to the shape of the ear, which can be used for listening to music while shooting.

 Trap machines and target launching methods

 Trap shooting requires the use of a target throwing device(s).
-American trap and DTL utilize a single trap machine which is typically enclosed within a traphouse, downrange from the shooters' shooting positions.
+American trap and DTL utilize a single trap machine, which is typically enclosed within a traphouse, downrange from the shooters' shooting positions.
 The house provides protection for the machine (e.g. from weather and errant shots) and also acts to obscure the machine's oscillating throwing position.
-International or Olympic trap employs 15 trap machines housed within a large elongated traphouse recessed into the ground to form a "bunker" and/or resemble a trench.
+International or Olympic trap employs 15 trap machines housed within a large elongated traphouse recessed into the ground to form a "bunker" which resembles a trench.
 International or Olympic trap may at times be referred to as bunker trap.

 Modern automatic throwing machines can store hundreds of clay targets in a carousel and systematically self-load targets onto the throwing mechanism.
 Manual electric target throwers require a person in the trap house with the trap machine to set the target(s) by hand onto the machine arm.
 For both types, an electrical signal, from the push of a button or a sound-activated device, causes the trap machine to throw its targets after the shooter calls for their bird(s).

 Temporary or informal trap shooting can utilize other methods to launch targets.
 The simplest is a "hand thrower" which is a hand-held arm which holds and releases that target when a person swings it.
-Another type of manual, non-electrical thrower utilizes a spring-loaded mechanism which is cocked and subsequently released by hand or foot.
+Another type of manual, non-electrical thrower utilizes a spring-loaded mechanism that is cocked and subsequently released by hand or foot.